 Day 7: Vienna to Budapest

 Buda and pest are twin cities on either side of the Danube.
 They come together to form Budapest, the capital of Hungary.
 The Buda Hills on the west and the Great Plains in the east, form an excellent background to this beautiful city in the East of Europe.
 Much of how the city looks is what it was intended to look like aeons ago, the city has retained its grandeur and has not let modern way of life take over completely.
-Also the city offers plenty to do, from caving, baths to river cruises to hikes, to Ruin Bar crawls.
+Also the city offers plenty to do, from caving, thermal baths to river cruises and hikes, to Ruin Bar crawls.

-We take an early morning train ride to the the city of Budapest and settle into our stay, which is in the city centre on the Pest bank of the Danube.
+We take an early morning train ride to the city of Budapest and settle into our stay, which is in the city centre on the Pest bank of the Danube.
 We step out for a local lunch and start the visit to this beautiful Hungarian town.
 The walking tour will be a great way to be introduced to this city, and decide which are to spend more time in.

 The evening post 5pm is at leisure.
 One can walk around the city taking in the sights, or relax at a roadside bistro to watch people go by.
-An excellent way to do some people watching in a foreign land.

 Experiences: Walking tour in Budapest. evening at leisure, soak in the city